 What Is the Difference Between Wage Garnishment and a Debt Collector?

 Instead of a wage garnishment, lenders may opt to instead send unpaid consumer debt to a debt collector.
-Debt collectors are a type of organization that contacts delinquent borrowers and attempt to collect unpaid debts they owe.
+Debt collectors are a type of organization that contacts delinquent borrowers and attempts to collect unpaid debts they owe.
 If lenders cannot garnish wages and attempts at working with a debt collector are unsuccessful, it may be time to consider filing for bankruptcy.
-Keep in mind that filing for bankruptcy may not protect you from wage garnishment if a court order has already is in place.
+Keep in mind that filing for bankruptcy may not protect you from wage garnishment if a court order already is in place.